praveenainala/Lending-Club-Case-Study/README.md

 ## Contact
-Created by @praveeninala - feel free to contact me!
+Created by @praveenainala - feel free to contact me!